Twaddler01/vsim/README.md

 # Link
 https://twaddler01.github.io/vsim/vsim.html
 # Updates
+* (04-02-2024)
+Updated quite a bit.
+Integrated more into functions, such as resourcesData, Organizing arrays isn't my strong suit, but it's woeking well so far.
+Added the ability to remove/add job assignments in jobs section.
+The goals section will eventually guide the player and there will be an order to objects added (not all will be available at game start).
+Saving the gamestatw (or rather, array values), will be coming soon.
 * (03-18-2024)
 Created a working dynamic function for all objects (upgrade, building, and jobs).
 Working on getting resourcesData its own function and integrating everything that requires updating to a single interval (potentially using a few if needed, but all in one place).
 Need individual static assignments to be integrated for each action on buildings and jobs since the bonuses given will vary.
 * (03-14-2024)